dominictarr/level-static/README.md

 # level-static

-use leveldb as a static file store.
+use leveldb as a static file server.

 ``` js
 var static  = require('level-static')